lilidan/P.swift/README.md

 # P.swift
-Convert JSON to Object in one line of code.Inspired by [R.swift](https://github.com/mac-cain13/R.swift).
+Convert JSON to Object in one line of code.
+Inspired by [R.swift](https://github.com/mac-cain13/R.swift).

 Current version: 0.1